An Exact Solver for Submodular Knapsack Problems: A basic branch-and-bound algorithm.

-Given an instance $(I,f,w,B)\in \I$ and a node $S$ for which $\sn$ is called in Algorithm~\ref{alg1}, Algorithm~\ref{alg1} uses a pruning test to determine whether any of the descendants of $S$ can achieve an improvement over the current best-known solution value $s^*$.
-If no such improvement is possible, Algorithm~\ref{alg1} avoids considering the descendants of $S$.
-To improve the performance of Algorithm~\ref{alg1}, it is therefore an intuitive idea to enhance the quality of the pruning test.
+Let $(I,f,w,B)\in \I$ and $S$ be a node in a basic search tree with candidate set $C(S)$ for which $\sn(S,C(S),t^*)$ is called in Algorithm~\ref{e_alg1}.
+Further, let $s^*$ be the current best-known solution value set in Line~\ref{e_alg1l2} in that call to $\sn$.
+Then Algorithm~\ref{e_alg1} uses a pruning rule to determine whether any of the descendants of $S$ can achieve an improvement over $s^*$.
+If such an improvement is impossible, Algorithm~\ref{e_alg1} avoids considering the descendants of $S$.

-Recall that a node $S$ can be pruned if Inequality~\eqref{in2} is valid, implying that $S$ can be pruned if any upper bound on the left hand side of Inequality~\eqref{in2} is smaller than or equal to $s^*$.
-The pruning method used in Algorithm~\ref{alg1} checks, in every call to $\sn(S)$, whether $\fkh(S,C(S))\leq s^*$, where the fractional knapsack value $\fkh(S,C(S))$ is an upper bound on the left hand side of Inequality~\eqref{in2}, which is based on the linear relaxation of problem~\eqref{prob2}.
-Instead of solving this linear relaxation, we could also solve problem~\eqref{prob2} exactly.
+Recall that the node $S$ can be pruned if Inequality~\eqref{e_in2} is valid, implying that $S$ can be pruned if any upper bound on the left-hand side of Inequality~\eqref{e_in2} is smaller than or equal to $s^*$.
+The pruning rule used in Algorithm~\ref{e_alg1} checks whether $\fkh(S,C(S))\leq s^*$, where the fractional knapsack value $\fkh(S,C(S))$ is an upper bound on the left-hand side of Inequality~\eqref{e_in2}, which is based on the linear relaxation of Problem~\eqref{e_prob2}.
+To improve the pruning rule, it is a natural idea to tighten the upper bound on the left-hand side of Inequality~\eqref{e_in2}, that is, to obtain a tighter (i.e., smaller) upper bound than $\fkh(S,C(S))$.
+To achieve such a tighter upper bound, we now solve Problem~\eqref{e_prob2} exactly rather than its linear relaxation.
+In this spirit, we define the following: \begin{definition} Let $(I,f,w,B)\in \I$ with a basic search tree $T=(V,A)$.
+For any $S\in V$ and $J\subseteq C(S)$, the knapsack value of $S$ and $J$ is defined by

-Although problem~\eqref{prob2} is NP-hard, modern solvers for integer problems with linear objective functions, such as Gurobi, are highly efficient, allowing exact solutions to be found relatively quickly.
-Therefore, it may be worthwhile to invest the effort in solving problem~\eqref{prob2} in each call of $\sn$ exactly, as this enhances the quality of the pruning test.
-To this end, we define the following: